 At the souvenir shop aboard the Sampo you will find quality products for both adults and children.
 The selection includes, among others, reindeer skins, local handicrafts, soft toys and postcards.

-During the cruise you will be offered either a brunch (on Brunch cruise at 9-13) or a lunch / dinner, according to your pre-reserved choice either a soup-lunch or a three-course menu on evening cruises four-course menu).
-There will be two settings for lunch.
-Your own lunch-time you will know, at the latest, on your arrival on board the ship.
+During the cruise you will be offered either a brunch (on Brunch cruise at 9-13) or a lunch / dinner, according to your pre-reserved choice (either a soup-lunch or a three-course menu on evening cruises four-course menu).
+There will be two settings for meals.
+Your own setting-time you will know, at the latest, on your arrival on board the ship.

 The cruise personnel will give you your personal cruise-timetable as you enter aboard.
 The Restaurant is fully licensed, and you can satisfy your cravings for sweets and have a cup of coffee/tea either at the Restaurant or at the Bar on the upper deck!